-5.18.6 Road markings
+5.18.7.
+Road markings

-Transverse road markings are not normally provided at gated crossings operated by railway staff, but where they are, they should conform to guidance in this section.
+- 5.18.7.1.
+Transverse road markings are not normally provided at gated crossings operated by railway staff, but where they are, they should conform to guidance in this section. - 5.18.7.2.
 Road markings should be provided at user-worked crossings, except where the road surface is unsuitable.

-5.18.7 Transverse and associated road markings
+5.18.8.
+Transverse and associated road markings

-Where road traffic light signals are installed, transverse stop lines to TSM specifications should be provided on the left-hand side of the carriageway.
-The lines should be at right angles to the carriageway approximately 1m in front of the primary road traffic light signal.
+5.18.8.1.
+Where road traffic light signals are installed, transverse stop lines to TSM figure 7.1 should be provided on the left-hand side of the carriageway.
+The lines should be at right angles to the

+- carriageway approximately 1m in front of the primary road traffic light signal.
 At automatic open crossings this may be increased to 2m.
-The lines should also extend across the adjacent footpath and be 300mm wide.
+The lines should also extend across the adjacent footpath and be 300mm wide. - 5.18.8.2.
 Where road traffic light signals are installed transverse pedestrian road markings are required to extend across the right-hand side of each carriageway.
 The lines should be at right angles to the carriageway approximately 1m in front of the secondary road traffic light signal.
 At automatic open crossings this may be increased to 2m.
 The lines should also extend across adjacent footpath on each crossing approach.
-The lines should be located in accordance with the TSM and be 300mm wide, 900mm long with a 450mm space.

-At user-worked crossings, if a stop sign to TSM specifications is provided, then a transverse stop line to TSM specifications should be provided unless the road surface is unsuitable.
+The lines should be located in accordance with TSM figure 7.14 and be 300mm wide, 900mm long with a 450mm space. - 5.18.8.3.
+At user-worked crossings, if a stop sign to TSM Figure 5.2 is provided, then a transverse stop line to TSM Figure 7.1 should be provided unless the road surface is unsuitable.

-5.18.8 Longitudinal road markings
+5.18.9.
+Longitudinal road markings

-The type and arrangement of longitudinal road marking is shown in the TSM.

-Where the width of the carriageway over the crossing is less than 5m, a centre of carriageway marking is not normally required.

-Where the width of the carriageway over the level crossing is 5m or over, but less than 6m, the centre of the carriageway, between the stop lines, should be marked with the appropriate longitudinal lines to TSM specifications.
-The lines should continue for a minimum of 15m beyond the stop line or, alternatively, for at least 6m beyond this distance the carriageway is less than 6m in width.

-Both edges of the footpaths over the level crossing should be marked with a continuous longitudinal marking to TSM specifications.
+- 5.18.9.1.
+The type and arrangement of longitudinal road marking is shown in the TSM section 7.5. - 5.18.9.2.
+Where the width of the carriageway over the crossing is less than 5m, a centre of carriageway marking is not normally required. - 5.18.9.3.
+Where the width of the carriageway over the crossing is 5m or over, but less than 6m, the centre of the carriageway, between the stop lines, should be marked with the appropriate longitudinal lines to TSM section 7.5.
+The lines should continue for a minimum of 15m beyond the stop line or, alternatively, for at least 6m beyond this distance the carriageway is less than 6m in width. - 5.18.9.4.
+Both edges of the footpaths over the crossing should be marked with a continuous longitudinal marking to TSM section 7.5.
 Discretion should be used when positioning the edge of carriageway lines so as not to conflict with yellow box markings.

-5.18.9 Double white Lines
+5.18.10.
+Double white Lines

-Where the width of the carriageway over the level crossing and on the immediate approaches is 6m or over and there is a risk of overtaking, the centre of the carriageway over the level crossing should be marked with a double line system to TSM specification.
-The lines should continue along the approaches to the level crossing to a distance justified by the visibility for oncoming traffic.

-At automatic barrier level crossings, where the carriageway width permits, a central traffic island may be provided on the approach to the stop lines as an additional form of protection against vehicles attempting to "zigzag" the level crossing.
+- 5.18.10.1.
+Where the width of the carriageway over the crossing and on the immediate approaches is 6m or over and there is a risk of overtaking, the centre of the carriageway over the crossing should be marked with a double line system to TSM section 7.6.
+The lines should continue along the approaches to the crossing where justified by the visibility for oncoming traffic. - 5.18.10.2.
+At automatic barrier crossings, where the carriageway width permits, a central traffic island may be provided on the approach to the stop lines as an additional form of protection against vehicles attempting to "zigzag" the crossing.

-5.18.10 Yellow box markings
+5.18.11.
+Yellow box markings

-Yellow box markings to TSM specifications should be provided on the carriageway over the level crossing area at all controlled barrier and automatic level crossings.
-Typical arrangements of the markings are depicted on TSM specifications.
+5.18.11.1.
+Yellow box markings to TSM Figure 7.18 should be provided on the carriageway over the crossing area at all controlled barrier and automatic crossings.
+Typical arrangements of the markings are depicted on TSM Figure 7.14.